 Integrate of common safety guidelines and regulations into national plans (criteria for safety distances) Not feasible Implementation of a common standards for the BSR regarded as unfeasible - confirmed by Baltic LINes Limit rerouting of the shipping lines (based on IMO measures).
 When rerouting, planners should find the best possible alternative route and take impact on other sectors into account.
-In progress Lack of relevant tools and measures for final estimation of impact - needs further work (added value identifica- tion) => adapted recommendation from BaltSeaPlan Shipping interest in MSP should be classified according to their importance.
-In progress Lack of relevant tools and measures for final estimation of impact - needs further work (added value identifica- tion) Small vessels traffic should be also included during the MSP development (AIS, VMS).
-In progress Responsibility of MSP planners and authorities.
+In progress Lack of relevant tools and measures for final estimation of impact - needs further work (added value identification) => adapted recommendation from BaltSeaPlan Shipping interest in MSP should be classified according to their importance.
+In progress Lack of relevant tools and measures for final estimation of impact - needs further work (added value identification) Small vessels traffic should be also included during the MSP development (AIS, VMS) In progress Responsibility of MSP planners and authorities.
 Not yet a guideline formally taken on board by HELCOM-VASAB MSP WG.
-However, a tool on AIS data was created by HELCOM during the Baltic SCOPE project and planners are encour- aged to use it.
-DATA BaltSeaPlan (2012) - MSP Data Infrastructure: Interoperable MSP relevant data and metadata must be created In progress BASEMAPS developed by Baltic LINes Specifications: The MSP data infrastructure should be based on agreed lay-out and specifica- tions with regard to data issues, data scope, formats and technical requirements etc. This must be in line with the INSPIRE Directive.
-In progress BASEMAPS developed by Baltic LINes Exchange network: MSP data exchange should consist of: Pan-Baltic MSP Data Coordinating group; National MSP Data Contact Points; Re- gional MSP Data Points (for larger countries); MSP Data Providers.
-Completed Pan-Baltic: BSR MSP Data ESG Data exchange: should be facilitated via a Baltic Sea MSP data portal, offering OGC compliant map and data services.
+However, a tool on AIS data was created by HELCOM during the Baltic SCOPE project and planners are encouraged to use it.
+DATA BaltSeaPlan (2012) - MSP Data Infrastructure: Interoperable MSP relevant data and metadata must be created In progress BASEMAPS developed by Baltic LINes Specifications: The MSP data infrastructure should be based on agreed lay-out and specifications with regard to data issues, data scope, formats and technical requirements etc. This must be in line with the INSPIRE Directive.
+In progress BASEMAPS developed by Baltic LINes Exchange network: MSP data exchange should consist of: Pan-Baltic MSP Data Coordinating group; National MSP Data Contact Points; Regional MSP Data Points (for larger countries); MSP Data Providers Completed Pan-Baltic: BSR MSP Data ESG Data exchange: should be facilitated via a Baltic Sea MSP data portal, offering OGC compliant map and data services.
 These could be linked and/or integrated into individual applications.
-In progress BASEMAPS developed by Baltic LINes Data exchange: National/Regional MSP Contact Points should provide for updated data sets in the data infrastructure in regular 6-month intervals In progress Lack of relevant formal requirements but BASEMAPS and realtime services could solve this issue Expert/Advisory Group: A permanent MSP Data Expert Group in advisory capacity to the Pan- Baltic MSP Data Coordinating Group Not fully taken up BSR MSP Data ESG - but not two groups Legal policy: The pan-Baltic data infrastructure should draw on unrestricted and free of charge data produced In progress BASEMAPS concept based on such data sources - but not all data open source yet Resources: Baltic Sea states should grant ade- quate financial and organisational resources for securing the implementation and maintenance of a sustainable MSP data network and infra- structure In progress Under discussion - so far BSR MSP Data ESG time limited mandate PartiSEApate (2014) - Data needs and net work National MSP data contact points need to be set In progress Data focal points are nominated and up in the BSR data holding boundary relevance the list is available on VASAB webpage under Data EG section A pan-Baltic Spatial Data Infrastructure (SDI) for Development of the BASEMAPS under MSP should be set up, allowing decentralised In progress the Baltic LINes Common priorities need to be set for data Development of the BASEMAPS under compilation, bearing in mind the concrete In progress the Baltic LINes evidence to be generated for MSP Common data standards need to be developed Development of the BASEMAPS under for data exchange, focusing on issues of trans-In progress the Baltic LINes Partly via projects: BaltSpace, Pan Baltic
+In progress BASEMAPS developed by Baltic LINes Data exchange: National/Regional MSP Contact Points should provide for updated data sets in the data infrastructure in regular 6 month intervals In progress Lack of relevant formal requirements but BASEMAPS and realtime services could solve this issue Expert/Advisory Group: A permanent MSP Data Expert Group in advisory capacity to the Pan-Baltic MSP Data Coordinating Group Not fully taken up BSR MSP Data ESG - but not two groups Legal policy: The pan Baltic data infrastructure should draw on unrestricted and free of charge data produced In progress BASEMAPS concept based on such data sources - but not all data open source yet Resources: Baltic Sea states should grant adequate financial and organisational resources for securing the implementation and maintenance of a sustainable MSP data network and infrastructure In progress Under discussion - so far BSR MSP Data ESG time limited mandate PartiSEApate (2014) - Data needs and network National MSP data contact points need to be set up in the BSR In progress Data focal points are nominated and the list is available on VASAB webpage under Data EG section A pan-Baltic Spatial Data Infrastructure (SDI) for MSP should be set up, allowing decentralised data holding In progress Development of the BASEMAPS under the Baltic LINes